7-Day Foodie Itinerary on Fiji Experiencing Islands and Culture

 Day 1 – Nadi

 Welcome to Nadi, Fiji’s arrival city!
 Foodies shouldn’t leave this bustling hub just yet where there is a wealth of food-related activities to try.
 Nadi is one of Fiji’s most diverse cities, with eateries serving food from all around the world, as well as Fijian and Indo-Fijian cuisine.
 Checking out one of the produce markets is a must, where you’ll see an array of weird and wonderful fruit and vegetables, as well as get tips for how to prepare them from friendly stallholders.
-Plus, if you have time, why not try a Fijian cooking class with the Flavours of Fiji cooking school?
+Plus, if you have time, why not try a Fijian cooking class with the Flavours of Fiji cooking school (more info on Viator and Tripadvisor)?
 After checking out the city, settle into your accommodation.
 The list below has recommendations for both self-catering accommodation (so you can make use of your produce market purchases), as well as hotels and resorts with amazing restaurants.

 Accommodation in Nadi for Foodies

 - Grand West’s Villas